Table of Contents

-Often, individual player prop numbers are set in advance of the game that will be played on the same day.
+Often, individual player prop numbers on NBA betting sites are set in advance of the game that will be played on the same day.

 This shouldn’t be regarded as an angle shot by the customer since the actual line of the given prop is likely negligible.
 In fact, you only may be taking advantage of paying less vigorish on your specific prop.